cloudflare/cloudflare-docs/products/rules/src/content/transform/url-rewrite/index.md

 # URL Rewrite Rules

-A URL Rewrite Rule can perform a **static rewrite** or a **dynamic rewrite**.
-Static rewrites replace a given part of a request URL (path or query string) with a static string.
-Dynamic rewrites support more advanced scenarios where you use an [expression](https://developers.cloudflare.com/firewall/cf-firewall-rules/fields-and-expressions) to define the resulting path or query string.
+A URL Rewrite Rule can perform a static rewrite or a dynamic rewrite:

+* A **static rewrite** replaces a given part of a request URL (path or query string) with a static string.
+* A **dynamic rewrite** supports more advanced scenarios where you use an [expression](https://developers.cloudflare.com/firewall/cf-firewall-rules/fields-and-expressions) to define the resulting path or query string.
-To create a URL Rewrite Rule in the dashboard, refer to [Create a URL Rewrite Rule in the dashboard](/transform/url-rewrite/create-dashboard).

-To create a URL Rewrite Rule via API, refer to [Create a URL Rewrite Rule via API](/transform/url-rewrite/create-api).
+You can create a URL Rewrite Rule [in the dashboard](/transform/url-rewrite/create-dashboard) or [via API](/transform/url-rewrite/create-api).

 ## Rewrites and redirects